Loading...

 MEPRD grant funds are paid out after the project or event is complete, the Project/Event Sponsor has submitted a reimbursement request packet, and MEPRD verifies that the project/event meets the agreed-upon requirements and is supported by financial documentation.

-For FY23, applicants may receive up to 40% of the total eligible project cost, with a maximum award of $300,000 for regional trail segment projects and a maximum award of $100,000 for park projects and all other eligible project types.
+For FY25, applicants may receive up to 40% of the total eligible project cost, with a maximum award of $300,000 for qualifying trail projects and a maximum award of $150,000 for park projects and all other eligible project types.
 Actual grant reimbursement amount is dependent upon documentation of final project costs, which may be less than originally requested.
 In no case will the grant payout exceed the original request, even if final project costs are higher than budgeted.
 This is why it is important to have an accurate estimate when submitting your grant application.

-Under the FY23 Park and Trail Grant Program, Standard applicants must contribute ≥ 50% of MEPRD’s grant award, and Rural/ Economically Distressed Applicants must contribute ≥ 25% of MEPRD’s grant award.
-Force account labor, non-public grants, non-public funds, non-public donations from others, and grants and funds from any 501(c)3 nonprofit organization may be used to satisfy these matching requirements but must be properly documented.
-Public funds from outside sources may be used towards a project, but may not be used to satisfy the local match requirement.
+Under the FY25 Park and Trail Grant Program, Standard applicants must contribute ≥ 50% of MEPRD’s grant award, and Rural/ Economically Distressed Applicants must contribute ≥ 25% of MEPRD’s grant award.
+Force account labor, non-public grants, non-public funds, non-public donations from others, and grants and funds from any 501(c)3 nonprofit organization or state/federal grants may be used to satisfy these matching requirements but must be properly documented.
+Public funds from outside sources may be used towards a project, but may not be used to satisfy the local match requirement unless it is a state or federal grant.

 Download the Funding Scenarios Calculator on our website at: www.meprd.org/park-trail-grant.